MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-workflow.md

 - Joins the device to Microsoft Entra ID.
 - Enrolls the device in Intune.
-- Installs applications.
+- Installs critical applications.
-- Applies device configuration policies such as BitLocker and Windows Hello for Business.
-- Checks for compliance.
+- Runs critical scripts.

 Once the Windows Autopilot device preparation user-driven deployment is complete, the device is ready for the end-user to use and they're immediately sent to the Desktop.
+Additional applications and scripts deployed to the device but not directly specified in the Windows Autopilot device preparation profile run after the end-user signs in and is at the Desktop.

 ## Workflow